haoliuhl/ringattention/README.md

 - `data.py` contains the implementation of the data loader.
 - `train.py` contains the training loop.
 - `model.py` contains the model implementation.
-- `bpt/tools/` contains utility functions for training, logging, profiling, data preparation, etc.
+- `prepare_data.py` contains utility functions for training, logging, profiling, data preparation, etc.
+- `scripts/` contains the requirements.

 The code in `bpt/blocks/blockwise_parallel.py` is optimized for simplicity and readability.
 A more optimized version in `bpt/blocks/blockwise_parallel_v1.py` is also provided, which explicitly instruct compiler to fuse certain ops and is ideal for porting to low-level kernels.